 All pupils have the entitlement to a broad, balanced and relevant curriculum.
-All pupils with SEND are generally taught for all of the week with their peers in mainstream classes by class teachers and study the curriculum appropriate for their age.
+All pupils with SEND are taught for all of the week with their peers in mainstream classes by class teachers and study the curriculum appropriate for their age.
 All teaching and support staff are aware of the National Curriculum Inclusion Statement and in their planning and teaching they strive to:

-• Provide suitable learning challenges
+- Provide suitable learning challenges

-- Meet the pupils' diverse learning needs - Remove the barriers to learning and assessment
+- Meet the pupils' diverse learning needs

+- Remove the barriers to learning and assessment

-With advice from and the support of the SENDCo teachers match the learning to the needs and abilities of the pupils.
+With advice from and the support of the SENDCo, teachers match the learning to the needs and abilities of the pupils.
 They use a range of strategies to develop the pupils' knowledge, understanding and skills.
-Where appropriate, materials are modified or support is provided to enable pupils with SEND to access the learning or the assessment processes.
-As appropriate, under the direction of the class teacher, pupils may work in small group sessions with a TA experienced in supporting SEND children.
+Where appropriate, materials are modified, or support is provided to enable pupils with SEND to access the learning or the assessment processes.

 The school acknowledges that its practices make a difference.
-Because of this the school and teachers regularly review issues related to pupils with SEND and classroom organisation, teaching styles and methods, materials and tasks to determine how these could be improved.
+Because of this, the school and teachers regularly review issues related to pupils with SEND and classroom organisation, teaching styles and methods, materials and tasks to determine how these could be improved.